-Sweatshirts, fleeces and polo shirts are available to order via the website; School Trends, www.schooltrends.co.uk.
+Sweatshirts, fleeces and polo shirts are available to order via the website; uniformshoponline.co.uk

 Suggested wear for indoor activities are socks, shorts, T shirt and plimsolls.
 Bare feet are also seen as acceptable for indoor work.
 As we go outside for games as often as possible, a thick jumper or tracksuit with trainers is recommended.